 The Company is a non-diversified closed-end investment company that has elected to be regulated as a business development company (a "BDC") under the 1940 Act.
 The 1940 Act prohibits BDCs, such as the Company, from selling shares of its common stock at a price below the then current net asset value per share of such stock, subject to certain exceptions.
-One of these exceptions permits the sale of a BDC's common stock at a price below the then current net asset value per share of such stock if the sale is approved by holders of a majority of the BDC's outstanding voting securities.

-who are not "affiliated persons" (as defined in the 1940 Act) of the BDC within one year immediately prior to any such sale.
+One of these exceptions permits the sale of a BDC's common stock at a price below the then current net asset value per share of such stock if the sale is approved by holders of a majority of the BDC's outstanding voting securities, and by the holders of a majority of the BDC's outstanding voting securities who are not "affiliated persons" (as defined in the 1940 Act) of the BDC within one year immediately prior to any such sale.